 Wilbar Fantasy & Navigator Aluminum Pools – Reviews

-The new Fantasy and Navigator pools come in all popular dimensions, but are a step down in grade from the formerly best built JW/EW pools.
-Fantasy pools are still a great value, but not the superior pool they once were.
+The Fantasy and Navigator pools come in all popular dimensions, but are a step down in grade from the Oasis, or formerly best built JW/EW pools.
+Fantasy pools are still a great value.
 They have an aluminum bead channel that never bends, gets stretched out, gets damaged by the sun or pool chemicals.
-These kits also have all aluminum walls, all aluminum support tracks (upper and lower) with extruded aluminum walls.
+These kits also have all aluminum walls (coil stock), and all aluminum upper and lower support tracks.

 Namco Above-Ground Pool Reviews

 Keep in mind that the pool industry is not regulated.
-What one company calls a 25 gauge pool liner may not even be 15 gauge in reality.
+What one company calls a 25 gauge pool liner may not even be 15 mil in reality.
 My personal experience with Namco pools is that the majority of their pool kits and liners are garbage.

 I can not explain how cheap and thin their pool liners are.
 Often customers go buy their own liner at Namco and ask me to install it (I install them).
 I know a heavy gauge pool liner when I have one in my hands, when I have it heating up in the sun, getting ready to install it.
 I can tell you right now, I’ve been afraid that one of my fingernails might cut through a Namco liner.
 Although it says 25 gauge on the box, I often felt like I was working with a garbage bag not a pool liner!

 My experience with Namco above ground pool kits is limited to installing liners.
 In order to replace a pool liner you have to disassemble the upper rails and support bars.
 All I can say is that the pool walls are much thinner than the ones I usually deal with, and where most other pool manufacturer use metal upper support rails, NAMCO often has a cheap plastic piece, and the walls flop around like a piece of bologna.